MrDanPotter/comic-maker/src/components/AiImageModal/README.md

 - Preview title that changes based on state
 - Loading spinner during generation
 - Generated image display (300x300px, clickable for full resolution)
-- "Use This Image" button when image is ready
+- "Use This Image" button when image is ready (hidden for existing images)
 - Placeholder when no image is generated
+- Existing image display when editing

 ### Full-Resolution Overlay
 - Click any image to open full-resolution view